-In 2017, under the leadership of Commission Chairman Paul Barton and Airport Manager Scot Servis, the airport was awarded it’s Part 139 Certification.
+In 2017 the airport was awarded it’s Part 139 Certification.
 This certificate would allow larger commercial flights to operate into and out of the New Bedford Regional Airport.

 Scot Servis, Mayor Jon Mitchell, and Paul Barton on July 5, 2017 after receiving Part 139 Certification